Brokeshire-Hathaway/telegram-bot/documents/Project Overview.md

 # What is Ember?

 Manage all your assets, trades, yield positions, and wallets in one intuitive place with an expert advisor by your side every step of the way.
-The Ember AI Bot is powered by a cutting-edge cognitive computing architecture, integrating an LLM reasoning engine and multi-agent system for autonomous decision-making.
+The Ember AI is powered by a cutting-edge cognitive computing architecture, integrating an LLM reasoning engine and multi-agent system for autonomous decision-making.

 This positions Ember as a dynamic assistant that adapts to meet your unique demands of crypto trading and DeFi management without the underlying complexity.
 Ember also brings hardware wallet security everywhere – allowing you to safely transact through Telegram, Discord, web, mobile, or even text and email.